-The foreign currency exchange loss recognized in the consolidated statement of income for each of the years ended December 31, 2012, 2011 and 2010 were \$279, \$645 and \$3, respectively.
+The foreign currency exchange gains/(losses) recognized in the consolidated statement of income for each of the years ended December 31, 2013, 2012 and 2011 were \$414, \$(279) and \$(645), respectively.

 (o) Provisions for contingencies losses:

 The Company, in the ordinary course of business, is subject to various claims, suits and complaints.
 Management, in consultation with internal and external advisers, will provide for a contingent loss in the financial statements if the contingency loss is probable at the date of the financial statements and the amount of the loss can be reasonably estimated.
 If the Company has determined that the reasonable estimate of the probable loss is a range and there is no best estimate within the range, the Company will accrue the lower amount of the range.
 For probable losses accrued any reasonably possible loss in excess of amounts accrued are disclosed.
 See Note 15, "Commitments and Contingencies" for further discussion.